 Renfrewshire Council encourages each school to adopt a dress code and for any proposed changes to be discussed with parents, pupils and the parent council.
 The council supports an agreed dress code because of the benefits it brings, including improvements in safety, security, discipline, ethos, community spirit and a decrease in bullying and expense for parents.

-Some types of clothing will not be allowed in school for reasons of safety and decency, including clothes which:
+Some types of clothing will not be allowed in school for reasons of safety, decency or indiscipline.
+Types of clothing which will not be allowed include:

-- encourage the use of alcohol or tobacco.
+clothes which encourage the use of alcohol or tobacco, or other inappropriate substances

 Pupils will not be deprived of education, any benefit or access to examinations because of not wearing school uniform.